anddone-kit/AndDone-SecureAPI-FrameWork-DotNet/docs/SecureEmbeddedPremiumFinanceApi.md

 <a id="secureepfquotespost"></a>
 # **SecureEpfQuotesPost**
-> List&lt;QuoteResponse&gt; SecureEpfQuotesPost (string xApiKey, string xAppKey, string xVersion, string origin, GetQuoteKeyRequest? getQuoteKeyRequest = null)
+> QuoteResponse SecureEpfQuotesPost (string xApiKey, string xAppKey, string xVersion, string origin, GetQuoteKeyRequest? getQuoteKeyRequest = null)

 This API will return quote by QuoteKey.